OpenClassrooms-Student-Center/community/content/students/albert-market.md

 objective: Learn Apple's development tools to create applications under iOS, iPadOs and macO.

-short_description: A human being who wants to live a digital experience in order to put it at the service of other humans.
+short_description: Human being who wants to live digital experience in order to put it at the service of other humans.

 # Ne modifiez pas le paramètre 'template', seulement la description